grantkerkman/zillow-housing-trends/README.md

 ## Results

 Our analysis uncovered several key findings, which are detailed in a Medium post titled ["A Vulgar Display of (purchasing) Power"](https://medium.com/@grantkerkman/a-vulgar-display-of-purchasing-power-7b0e9544e9c7).
 In this post, we present our insights and visualizations, making the data-driven analysis accessible to a broader audience.

-## Conclusion

-The housing market is a complex ecosystem influenced by a myriad of factors, including income distribution and mortgage rates.
-By leveraging data from the IRS, Zillow, and Freddie Mac, this project provides a comprehensive understanding of housing trends in the United States.
-We hope that our findings and visualizations can serve as a valuable resource for individuals and organizations interested in the dynamics of the housing market.

-For any questions, feedback, or collaboration opportunities, please contact us at [your.email@example.com].

-Thank you for your interest in our housing trends analysis project!